Travel in Austria

 Art History Museum in Vienna | All Info For Your Visit

-The Art History Museum (in German: Kunsthistorisches Museum) is one of the most spectacular museums in Vienna, and not just because of the rare works of art displayed within it.
+The Art History Museum (Kunsthistorisches Museum) is one of the most spectacular museums in Vienna, and not just because of the rare works of art displayed within it.
 The museum is housed in a magnificent, large-scale building in Maria-Theresien-Platz in the first district.
 Opposite this museum is the Natural History Museum, in an identical building.
 Don't get the two confused, although even if you enter the other museum, you'll still have an exceptional experience.
 It's good to know that when looking from the direction of the Ringstrasse (with your back to the nearby Hofburg Palace), the Art History Museum is on the left, and the Natural History Museum is on the right.

 A A